camect/home-assistant-integration/README.md

     username: admin
     password: admin_PASSWORD
     camera_ids: YOUR_CAMERA_IDS_SEPARATED_BY_COMMA
-    id: (optional)    // provide this is you have multiple device so you could
+    id: (optional)    // provide this if you have multiple Camect devices so you could
-                      // tell which camera is from which home.
+                      // tell which camera is from which Camect device.
 </pre>
 - If you are using lovelace, put following into $ha_config_dir/ui-lovelace.yaml
 <pre>